react-native-image-picker/react-native-image-picker/README.md

 ## Install

-#### NOTE: AS OF v0.25.0, we require you to be using React Native 0.40 or greater!
+#### NOTE: AS OF v0.25.0, THIS PACKAGE REQUIRES YOU TO BE USING REACT NATIVE 0.40 OR GREATER!

 `npm install react-native-image-picker@latest --save`